A Basic Pandas Dataframe Tutorial for Beginners

 More about Pandas Groupby:

-In the next example, we are going to use Pandas describe on our grouped dataframe.
+In the following example, we will use Pandas describe on our grouped dataframe.
 Using describe we will get a table with descriptive statistics (e.g., count, mean, standard deviation) of the added column ‘iq’.

 df_sex[['iq']].describe()Code language: Python (python)